Yakage, Okayama

 Yakage (矢掛町, Yakage-chō) is a town located in Oda District, Okayama Prefecture, Japan.
-As of 1 March 2023, the town had an estimated population of 13,418 in 5445 households and a population density of 150 persons per km².
+As of 1 March 2023, the town had an estimated population of 13,418 in 5445 households and a population density of 150 persons per km^{2}.
 The total area of the town is 90.62 sqkm.

 Geography

 Yakage is located in southwestern Okayama.
 About half of the town's area(in the north) is occupied by hills and mountains; most of the population is concentrated in the plains in the south.